rafbecsei/Project2/README.md

 # Project2
-Projeto do Banco QuemPoupaTem
+Desenvolvimento do sistema bancário do Banco QuemPoupaTem.